 Projects take place in universities, research institutes and companies.
 Your local coordinator will do their best to find a placement close to where you live.

 Your placement won't cost you anything.
-If you have to pay to travel to your placement then you’ll get that money back.
+If you have to pay to travel to your placement then you’ll get that money back up to a maximum of £300.
 And depending on your family circumstances, you may be eligible to receive a payment of £80 for each week of the placement.
 Your local coordinator will tell you whether you are eligible.

 Your placement will teach you a lot about your chosen subject and about the world of work.
 Talking about your placement will help with university and job applications, and may help you decide what career you want to go into.